Act better- audition better- by “listening”

 Your audition’s words are an authentic response and connection to what comes before and what is happening to your character right now.
 You are responding because you are listening.

-Failure to actively listen is why most solo auditions sound flat, generic or unbelievable.
+Failure to actively listen is a big part of why most solo auditions sound flat, generic or unbelievable.
+(Another big failure is to forget to add “seasoning.”)
 What should play as a conversation plays instead as a monologue performed in a vacuum.

 An actor who doesn’t listen is uncastable because they aren’t acting.